Schools in Lakeland: A comprehensive guide

 There are two types of choice schools.
 Partial choice schools include kids from the zoned area, as well as a percentage of students admitted through an application process.
 Full-choice schools have a population entirely made up of students who applied to the school.
 The nuanced difference in these is only because of historical desegregation orders, but the process is the same nonetheless.

 You’ll sometimes hear people explain the application process as a “lottery.”
 That is because students are randomly selected from the applicant pool through a computer system.
-Once the student is selected, the school district will notify you via either the parent portal or email.
+Once the student is selected, the school district will notify you via either the Parent Portal or email.
 You then have 10 working days to accept the admittance and go to the school with two proofs of address for registration during the designated time.

 The open enrollment period for the next school year is typically open early in the second semester (around January to February).
-The 2024-2025 application window is open from Jan.
-8 to Feb.
-16, 2024.

 There is one particular choice school that has a slightly different process due to its audition requirement.
 Harrison School of the Arts is a performing and visual arts magnet program in which students have their own campus embedded into the Lakeland High School campus.
 Students attending Harrison attend general education as a part of the Lakeland High School student body.